 The new 5G technologies provide exciting capabilities such as network slicing – a logical instance of an end to end network for a specific use case – giving multiple possibilities for differentiation and business.
 Capabilities for operators include being able to quickly address new segments by launching increasingly-crucial IoT services with flexibility and agility, all while reducing cost and increasing performance and providing enhanced network stability and security.

-Innovating your own business at this unprecedented scale means moving towards adopting a 5G core system, an architecture that’s built to be flexible, modular and scalable.
-This allows for deployment across both central and distributed cloud environments.
-Whether network slicing, NFV, SDN or distributed cloud, the elements of the core system clear the way for agile innovation, allowing an operator to create business opportunities by reacting quickly to new challenges that are certain to rise within the South East Asia marketplace.
+Innovating your own business at this unprecedented scale means moving towards adopting a core network, an architecture that’s built to be flexible, modular and scalable.
+This allows for deployment across both central and cloud infrastructure environments.
+Whether network slicing, NFV, SDN or cloud infrastructure, the elements of the core system clear the way for agile innovation, allowing an operator to create business opportunities by reacting quickly to new challenges that are certain to rise within the South East Asia marketplace.

 Adopting the core system and breaking through into the digital space will allow you to focus on three essential areas necessary to expand the revenue base.
 The first is transforming the customer experience by changing their touchpoints.
 Our research shows that its critical to create zero-touch type engagements with service providers.